borntofrappe/fullstack-d3/README.md

    groupCircles.selectAll("circle");
    ```

    With the `data` function, build a selection which knows the elements needed to map the data.
-In the specific example, a selection which describes all new elements, as no circle is already available.
+In the specific example, a selection which describes all new elements, as no circle is already present.

    ```js
    groupCircles.selectAll("circle").data(dataset);